stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/index.md

 [comment]: #  (footnotes -----------------------------------------------------)

-[^oak_sd]: For more information about Oak, it's characteristics and cost model,
+[^oak_sd]: For more information about Oak, its characteristics and cost model,
            please see the [Oak Service Description page][url_oak].